KaiHotz/react-formik-ui/README.md

     <td>id</td>
     <td>string</td>
     <td>null</td>
-    <td>Sets an Id for your Select Field, if not passed, the id will be the name</td>
+    <td>Sets an Id for the Select Field, if not passed, the id will be the name</td>
   </tr>
   <tr>
     <td>label</td>